 Your visit begins and ends at a visitor center and gift shop located in a cottage across the road from the distillery buildings.
 You can take home everything from a keychain to an amusing T-shirt to collector decanters featuring the Wild Turkey turkey.

-NInety minute tours are given Monday through Saturday at 10:30 a.m., 12:30 p.m., 2:30 p.m.and 3:30 p.m.
-Thirty minute tours are offered on the hour from 9 a.m. to 3 p.m.
-Open seasonally on Sundays as well (March through December).
-Closed major holidays.
+Tours are given Monday through Saturday on the hour starting at 9 a.m.
+The last tour of the day is at 4 p.m.
+Open seasonally on Sundays as well (March through December) with the first tour at 11 a.m. and the last tour at 3 p.m.
+Closed on major holidays.
 In the summer months, the tour might not include the fermentation room.
-The "Turkey Tour" is $5; free to those under 21 and to members of the military with I.D.
+The "Barrel to Bottle" tour is $10; free to those under 21 and to members of the military with ID.
 Call (502) 839-2182 for more information.

 To get there from Lexington, take a scenic drive along US 60 West to Versailles, then US 62 West to the distillery near Lawrenceburg.
 The distillery is about 23 miles west of Lexington at 1525 Tyrone Road.
 (502) 839-2182.

+Town Branch Distillery.
 Alltech's new $9.2 million distillery is right downtown, steps away from Rupp Arena and the Lexington Center.
 It is the first distillery to be built in Lexington in nearly 100 years.
 This new Kentucky Bourbon is called Town Branch.
 The distillery is on the campus of Alltech's Lexington Brewing and Distilling Company.
-Tours also include a peek at the brewery that produces Kentucky Ale and Kentucky Bourbon Barrel Ale.
-Tours cost $7 and you'll have a chance to sample four of the eight products produced on site.
-Visitor Center open Monday through Saturday 10 a.m. to 5 p.m. and Sundays noon to 5 p.m.
+Alltech founder and president Dr. Pearse Lyons acquired the 200-year-old Lexington Brewing Company in 1999 and resurrected a brewing and distilling tradition that dates back to 1794.
+Tours include a peek at the brewery that produces Kentucky Ale and Kentucky Bourbon Barrel Ale.
+Tours cost $10 and you'll have a chance to sample four of the eight products produced on site.
+Visitor Center open Monday through Saturday 9:30 a.m. to 5 p.m. and Sundays 11:30 a.m. to 5 p.m.
 Tours are on the hour with the last tour at 4 p.m.
 Call (859) 255-2337.

 A Shot or Two of History